 Why Semantic SEO?

 In a nutshell, search engines need context to understand a query properly and to fetch relevant results for it.
 Contexts are built using words, expressions, and other combinations of words and links as they appear in bodies of knowledge such as encyclopedias and large corpora of text.

-Semantic SEO is a marketing technique that improves the traffic of a website by providing meaningful data that can unambiguously answer a specific search intent.
+Semantic SEO is a marketing technique that improves the traffic of a website by providing meaningful metadata and semantically relevant content that can unambiguously answer a specific search intent.
 It is also a way to create clusters of content that are semantically grouped into topics rather than keywords.
 In a famous Google patent on context-vectors, an example with the word “horse” is provided.
 Same word but with different meanings in different contexts: a “horse” is an animal for an equestrian, a working tool for a carpenter, and a sport equipment for a gymnast.
 In Semantic SEO, much like Wikipedia does, content is cataloged and organized around each context in such a way that machines can understand and value its uniqueness.